manucaballero/tmog-003/README.md

 > </br> **Explanation**: The subarray [5,4,-1,7,8] has the largest sum 23.

 ## Extra
+Here you can find the spice if you want to show off, with a slightly more difficult challenge.

-If you have figured out the O(n) solution, try coding another solution using the divide and conquer approach, which is more subtle.
+- If you have figured out the O(n) solution, try coding another solution using the divide and conquer approach, which is more subtle.